4R1FF1N/Infosec/SSRF/readme.md

 <h3>Encoding Payloads</h3>
 Now, SSRF is not a secret, so some websites may filter certain characters or increase security.

-To bypass firewalls, we can encode our payloads.
+To bypass firewalls, we can encode our payloads or find alternatives (like you could bypass XSS with prompt() rather than alert() )

 For example:
 ```stockAPI=http://fbi.com/admin/```